SAP-samples/btp-setup-automator/docs/FAQ.md

 ### How do I realize a DEV, TEST, PROD setup in my SAP BTP account with btp-setup-automator?

 Just script the script :-).
-You can create 3 different parameter files, who only differ in the `subaccountname` parameter, like this:
+You can create 3 different parameter files, which only differ in the `subaccountname` parameter, like this:

 `parameterDEV.json` file: